Day 33 – God’s Image-Bearers can Only be Satisfied in Him; Lust can Never Satisfy

 Thanksgiving heals the jealous Christian heart.

-In worship, prayer, and word we come to find,
+In worship, prayer, and the word I find,

 A transformed life, a pure and renewed mind.